48 Career Overall Rank

 Given his seminal place in the emerging Warlpiri art movement post-1980, paintings by Paddy (Cookie) Stewart have been remarkably absent from the secondary market sale rooms.
 This is doubtless due to the scarcity of his works in private hands.

-Only thirteen lots have ever been offered for sale by this artist of which three were single etchings offered through Artemis auctions in Melbourne all of which failed to sell in spite of their $500-1500 presale estimates.
+Only 17 lots have ever been offered for sale by this artist of which five were single etchings offered through Artemis auctions in Melbourne.
 Each of these small etchings were individual works from the larger ‘Yuendumu Doors’ folio (including works by Paddy Stewart and Paddy Sims) published by Warlukulangu art centre in collaboration with Basil Hall Editions.
 The prints had been launched at the National Gallery of Australia, Canberra, at the Fourth Australian Print Symposium in 2001.

 Paddy Stewart played a significant, though not singular, role in the production of these etchings as he did in the set of paintings that are recorded as his highest result at auction.
-In July 2005 Sotheby’s offered an specially comissioned set of 24 paintings representing the Yuendumu Doors each measuring 122 x 61 cm.
-They carried what appeared to be an astronomical estimate of $120,000-180,000 (Lot No. 305).
+In July 2005 Sotheby’s offered a specially comissioned set of 24 paintings representing the Yuendumu Doors, each measuring 122 x 61 cm.
+They carried what appeared to be an astronomical estimate of $120,000-180,000 (Lot No. 305), taking into account the almost nonexistent auction record of the artist.
 The set was created to commemorate the twentieth anniversary of the Yuendumu community and coincided with the opening of the renovated and extended art centre building on 15 October 2005.
 Warlukurlangu Artists had consigned the paintings to Sotheby's in order to raise funds for the new building and for a cultural festival to celebrate its opening.
-As one of the two surviving professional artists from the original school door project, and the major contributor, Paddy Stewart had now re-produced the stories on the school doors on canvas for the first time.
-The original doors were painted with a definite purpose in mind - to reinforce traditional knowledge among younger generations of Warlpiri.
+As one of the two surviving professional artists from the original school door project, as well as the major contributor, Paddy Stewart had now re-produced the stories on the school doors on canvas for the first time.
+The original doors were painted with a definitive purpose in mind - to reinforce traditional knowledge among younger generations of Warlpiri.
 The sale of Paddy Stewart's paintings was intended to support the current and future generations of Warlpiri artists through their local art centre.
-When the hammer final fell after spirited bidding the set of 24 paintings sold for $253,125, easily eclipsing Paddy Stewart’s previous highest result of $3,680 that had been achieved for a minor work at Cromwell’s Auctions in 2003.
+When the hammer finally fell after spirited bidding the set of 24 paintings sold for $253,125, easily eclipsing Paddy Stewart’s previous highest result of $3,680 that had been achieved for a minor work at Cromwell’s Auctions in 2003.

-This recognition and legitimization by the educational authorities at Yuendumu helped to fuel the confident, flamboyant style that took the art world by surprise, at the time.
+This recognition and legitimization by the educational authorities at Yuendumu helped to fuel the confident, flamboyant style that took the art world by surprise.
 Following a successful exhibition at the Hogarth Galleries in Sydney 1985, Warlukurlangu Artists was established in Yuendumu in 1986.
-Although the collaborative nature of Yuendumu art making has often been remarked upon, Paddy’s name was destined for wider recognition when he was selected to create a ground painting installation in Paris for the 1989 exhibition ‘Magiciens de la Terre’.
-The group received much attention and acclaim and Paddy’s work was there after included in major exhibitions and collections around the world.
+Although the collaborative nature of Yuendumu art making has often been remarked upon, Paddy’s name was destined for wider recognition when he was selected to create a ground painting installation in Paris for the 1989 exhibition ‘Magiciens de la Terre’(Magicians of the Earth).
+The group received much attention and acclaim and Paddy’s work was thereafter included in major exhibitions and collections around the world.

 “My Dreaming is the Kangaroo Dreaming, the Budgerigar Dreaming and the Eagle Dreaming…my son has to teach his sons the way my father taught me, and that’s the way it will carry on into the future, and no-one knows when the Jukurrpa will ever end.”
 Paddy Stewart in Kleinert & Neale, 2000, p.9.